Does Car Insurance Cover Injuries to Passengers?

 Coordinate between insurers if needed

-When both PIP and the at-fault driver's bodily injury liability apply, your insurer and the other driver's insurer will coordinate on payment.
-PIP typically pays first, then bodily injury liability covers costs beyond your PIP limits.
+When both PIP and the at-fault driver's bodily injury liability apply, both insurers work together on payment.
+PIP typically pays first, then bodily injury liability covers costs beyond your PIP limit.

 6. 6